Skip to content

 Recommended by: Arabela, Spicy Travel Girl

 You can book entire apartments in Tirana for half of what you would pay at hostels in Western Europe.
 Intercity buses across the country will cost nothing more than some spare change.
+Food prices are so low that you can enjoy a full BBQ feast for less than £10!

 RECOMMENDED TOUR: Tirana Walking Tour